lumada-design/hv-uikit-react/packages/icons/README.md

 # @hitachivantara/uikit-react-icons

-This package provides the Next Design System icons packaged as a set of React components.
+NEXT Design System icons packaged as a set of React components.

 ## Installation